Gertrude Woodforde nee Griffiths

 Reginald moved with his children to

-World War II.
+World War II, but the family stayed in the town on extended visits during the early 1930s.
 Reginald had been born in Somerset.
 His father, the Revd

 Alexander John Woodforde had served as curate at St.John's Parish